Mindset, emotion, & learning

 States of mind (cognitive states, attitudes, beliefs, and biases), develop through repeated encounters with the physical or social environment.
 Encounters between mental states and the environment often evoke emotions, and when the same emotions are repeatedly associated with a particular mental state, that state becomes cathected with those emotions.
 For instance, a student who is repeatedly punished for getting wrong answers is likely to associate the mental state of not understanding with shame or fear, whereas a student who has learned in an environment that is less focused on right and wrong answers and treats errors as learning opportunities is more likely to associate the mental state not understanding with positive emotions like excitement or anticipation.

-The best way to begin the process of breaking down maladaptive state of mind cathexis is to help learners (1) become aware of the sensations & emotions associated with that state of mind, then (2) begin the process of retraining the brain with more adaptive emotions.
+The best way to begin the process of breaking down maladaptive “state of mind” cathexis is to help learners (1) become aware of the sensations & emotions associated with that state of mind, then (2) begin the process of retraining the brain by building associations with more adaptive emotions.

 Mindset as a way of understanding something specific